 Guest blogging and podcasting can both be opportunities to share your expertise, reach a new audience, and attract valuable backlinks.

-By writing for reputable industry blogs or speaking on popular podcasts, you can leverage their established viewership or listenership and build your credibility in the search engine algorithm.
+By writing for reputable industry blogs or speaking on popular podcasts, you can leverage their established viewership or listenership.
+And you can build your credibility in the eyes of Google.

 With guest blogging, you identify relevant blogs within your niche, pitch unique content ideas, and then deliver high-quality content that benefits the host’s audience.
 Remember, the goal isn’t just to earn a backlink but to provide real value to readers and establish yourself as a thought leader.

 Podcasting, however, is about sharing insights, stories, and experiences in an audio format.
-You can host your own podcast or appear as a guest on other people’s shows — both are great ways to discuss industry trends, challenges, and innovations.
+You can host your own podcast or appear as a guest on other people’s shows.
+Both are great ways to discuss industry trends, challenges, and innovations—and attract links.

 6. Research Your Competition